OleksandrShchur/YouTubeShortsUploader/README.md

 ## Usage

 1. Start a chat with your bot and send `/start`.
-2. Use `/twitter` with an X/Twitter URL, `/hugging_face` for an AI Short, `/pixabay` for a stock Short, or `/pixabay_url` with a Pixabay video page URL.
+2. Use `/twitter` with an X/Twitter URL, `/pixabay` for a stock Short, or `/pixabay_url` with a Pixabay video page URL.
-3. Review video (HF/Pixabay) and/or metadata JSON, then choose an action.
+3. Review video (Pixabay) and/or metadata JSON, then choose an action.

 Modify metadata JSON shape: